My Erasmus Adventure in Paris: Six Months That Changed Everything

 May 10th-11th: French Coast and Spanish Flavors

 From Bordeaux and Arcachon on May 10th to San Sebastian on May 11th, this weekend showed me how Erasmus life means constant discovery.
 The French Atlantic coast's elegance followed by Basque culture in Spain - two completely different worlds in 48 hours.
-[Detail both destinations, the contrast between French and Spanish coastal cultures, and travel logistics.]
+Bordeaux felt effortlessly elegant — stone facades, wide boulevards, wine served in places where nobody makes a fuss about it — and Arcachon added that strange beach-town calm with the Dune du Pilat rising absurdly out of nowhere.
+The next day in San Sebastián, pintxo bars and a long walk along La Concha beach reminded me how quickly a short hop can change the language, the food and the whole texture of a day.

 May 14th: Family Visit - Bridging Two Worlds

 When family comes to visit during Erasmus, you realize how much you've grown and changed.
 Sharing your new world with the people who raised you creates a beautiful bridge between home and your adventure.
-[Share the family visit experience, what you showed them, and how they reacted to your new Parisian life.]
+Walking them through my neighbourhood, introducing a few friends, ordering for them in half-decent French — it all felt like a small, quiet milestone.
+For the first time I wasn't the one being shown around a foreign city; I was the one explaining how the Métro worked and where to get a good pastry in the morning.

 May 21st-28th: The Heart of Erasmus Social Life

 This week perfectly captured the essence of Erasmus social life: Konstantinos's name day celebration on the 21st, Catan board game night on the 24th, art appreciation with Asmaa at Pompidou on the 25th, indie cinema in the Latin Quarter watching Donnie Darko on the 26th, Chinese food adventures with Erdem on the 27th, and watching the Champions League final with Yannic on the 28th.
-[Expand on each social activity and how they contributed to your sense of community.]
+None of these events were big on their own, but stacked into a single week they summed up the rhythm of Erasmus — constantly switching between cultures, languages and moods without really planning it.
+By the end of the week, most of these people had stopped feeling like new friends and started feeling like a small second family.

 June: Final Adventures and Farewell